 Assume that a client attempts to seek to a specific Media Presentation time TM in a Representation relative to the PeriodStart time.
 According to 7.2.1, the presentation times within each Period are relative to the PeriodStart time of the Period minus the value of the @presentationTimeOffset, TO, of the containing Representation.

 Based on the MPD, the client has access to the MPD start time and Media Segment URL of each Segment in the Representation, along with Index Segment URL, if present.
-The Segment number of the Segment most likely to contain media samples for Media Presentation time TM is obtained as the maximum Segment index i*, for which the start time MediaSegment[i].StartTime is smaller or equal to the TM.
+The Segment number of the Segment most likely to contain media samples for Media Presentation time TM is obtained as the maximum Segment index i*, for which the start time MediaSegment[i].startTime is smaller or equal to the TM.
 The Segment URL is obtained as MediaSegment[i*].URL.

 Note that timing information in the MPD may be approximate due to issues related to placement of Stream Access Points, alignment of media tracks and media timing drift.
 As a result, the Segment identified by the procedure above may begin at a time slightly after TM and the media data for presentation time may be in the previous Media Segment.
 In case of seeking, either the seek time may be updated to equal the first sample time of the retrieved Media Segment, or the preceding Media Segment may be retrieved instead.
 However, note that during continuous playout, including cases where there is a switch between alternative versions, the media data for the time between TM and the start of the retrieved Segment is always available.

 For accurate seeking to a presentation time TM, the DASH Client needs to access Stream Access Points (SAP).
-To determine the SAP in a Media Segment in case of DASH, the client may, for example, use the information in the Segment Index if present to locate the random access points and the corresponding presentation time in the Media Presentation.
+To determine the SAP in a Media Segment in case of DASH, the client may, for example, use the information in the Segment Index if present to locate the stream access points and the corresponding presentation time in the Media Presentation.

 In the case that the Media Presentation is based on the ISO base media file format and a Segment is a movie fragment, it is also possible for the client to use information within the ‘moof’ and ‘mdat’ boxes, for example, to locate Stream Access Points in the media and obtain the necessary presentation time from the information in the movie fragment and the Segment start time derived from the MPD.
 If no SAP with presentation time before the requested presentation time TM is available, the client may either access the previous Segment or may just use the first SAP as the seek result.
 When Media Segments start with a SAP, these procedures are simplified.